Rehuerdjersen

 The mastaba lies on the west side of the king's pyramid, that is behind the pyramid.
-It was already excavated in 1894–95 by a French expedition under Joseph Étienne Gautier and then again in 1920–21 by an American expedition.
+It was already excavated in 1894–1895 by a French expedition under Joseph Étienne Gautier and then again in 1920–1921 by an American expedition.
 It consisted of a mastaba proper and a wall around it.
-The enclosure wall is 27.70 m long to the north-south and 19 m to the east-west.
+The enclosure wall is 27.7 meters long to the north-south and 19 meters to the east-west.
 The mastaba proper is solid building was an inner cult chamber.
 Some parts of the decoration are still preserved in the cult chamber.
 One block shows a row of offering bearers.
 Other blocks of the decoration were found nearby.
 They show Rehuerdjersen sitting on a chair with an inscription in front of him, providing his titles.
 Another block shows boats in the marshes.

 Rehuerdjersen is also known from an Abydos stela.
 However, based on stylistically reasons the stela was dated to the rule of Amenemhat II.
 The two different datings created some confusion over the dating of Rehuerdjersen.
 It seems possible that the tomb was built much later than when Amenemhat I was king, but the style of the reliefs in the mastaba seem to confirm an early date.
 Therefore it had been argued that either there were two treasurers with the same name or that the stela was set up after his death.